Mary Talbot, Countess of Shrewsbury: Family

 Born Mary Cavendish, she was the daughter of Sir William Cavendish, who died when she was about a year old, and his wife Bess of Hardwick.
 Mary inherited her mother's strong will and colourful character.

 Bess of Hardwick remarried to Sir William St. Loe, who left his wife everything when he died in 1564/5, making her one of the most eligible women in England; a number of important men began to court her, including George Talbot, 6th Earl of Shrewsbury.

 Lady St. Loe consented to give her hand and heart to the 6th Earl of Shrewsbury in consideration of his settling a large jointure on her, and marrying his second son, Gilbert Talbot, to her daughter, Mary Cavendish, and his daughter Grace to her son Henry Cavendish.
 These preliminary alliances were duly effected in 1568, one of the brides, Mary, being then not quite twelve years old.
 The parents were married soon after.

 Marriage

-She married her stepbrother Gilbert Talbot, later the 7th Earl of Shrewsbury, in 1568.
+Mary married her stepbrother Gilbert Talbot, later the 7th Earl of Shrewsbury, in 1568.